simonefinelli/Mini-Games-CPP/Terminal Style/SpaceInvaders/README.md

 of the screen and award bonus points if destroyed....
 [Continue on Wikipedia!](https://en.wikipedia.org/wiki/Space_Invaders)

 ### TODO
-- Restart the same game when the Hero lost one live.
+- Restart the same game when the Hero lost one life.
-- Restart the entire game whtn the Hero lost all lives.
+- Restart the entire game whtn the Hero lost all lifes.

 # Gameplay Demo
 ![Demo]()